Bitluck/react-example/README.md

 `npm run gen-data` : script for generating test data

+[before generating data need to start the server 🚀]

 ### Environment variables for generating test data
 * `USERS_COUNT`          : count of users (default: 10)
 * `POSTS_PER_USER_COUNT` : count of posts for each user (default: in interval 3-21)